Increase waste diversion and reduce at source the waste arising from administrative activities and site operations.

 2.2.
 Install clear signage for waste disposal on port or terminal property.

 2.3.
-Provide training and/or educate staff on established garbage management procedures and hierarchy (at source reduction, reuse, recycling, recovery, disposal), including on procedures for handling and disposing of hazardous waste.
+Provide training and/or educate staff on established garbage management procedures and hierarchy (Reduce, Reuse, Recycle, Valorize – as in to add value – and Eliminate), including on procedures for handling and disposing of hazardous waste.

 2.5.
-Encourage staff to adopt sustainable paper use practices (e.g. reduce overall printing and copy paper consumption, double-sided printing, reuse and recycle paper, etc.).
+Encourage staff to adopt sustainable paper use practices (e.g. reduce overall printing and copy paper consumption, double-sided printing, use post-consumer recycled paper, reuse and recycle paper, etc.).

 Operating ports only: